gcharters/open-cloud-native-intro/README.md

-# Get Started with Cloud Native on the Open Java Stack
+# Get Started with cloud-native on the open Java stack

 ## Abstract